Victoria Seaman: Early life and education

 high-end product line for estheticians.
 She sold those businesses in 2004 and 2009.
 She worked as a realtor and a licensed esthetician.
-Seaman currently serves as the Ward 2 City Council representative for the city of Las Vegas, but still holds Real Estate and Business Broker licenses in the State of Nevada.
-She is married and has one child.
+On August 25, 2025, Seaman resigned from her role as councilmember to begin a position working for the Trump administration.
+On September 17, 2025, the Las Vegas City Council appointed Kara Kelly to represent Ward 2 as Interim Councilmember when the seat was vacated by Seaman.

 Nevada Assembly (2014–2016)

-Seaman represented Clark County's District 34 in the Nevada Assembly for a single term, from 2014 to 2016.
+Seaman represented Clark County's District 34 in the Nevada State Assembly for a single term, from 2014 to 2016.
 She was the first Republican Latina elected to the body.
 During her term, Seaman was the assistant majority party Whip (South).
 She was also the vice chair of the Assembly Commerce and Labor Committee, and additionally served on both the Judiciary Committee and the Legislative Operations and Elections Committee.

 In her 2014 election, Seaman campaigned against raising taxes.
 As a member of the assembly, she voted against the commerce tax and the education initiative.

 In early March 2015, Seaman voted for a school construction bond issue supported by Nevada Governor Brian Sandoval and introduced by Senate Republicans.
 Seaman was removed in December 2014 from the Taxation Committee by Assembly Speaker Designate John Hambrick because she opposed Governor Sandoval's tax plan.

 In 2016 Seaman co-sponsored a bill, AB-386 to crack down on squatting.